aostuni/Ethics-of-AI-ML/README.md

-# Ethics in Artifical Intelligence and Machine Learning
+# Ethics of Artifical Intelligence and Machine Learning
+TODO: (change repo name to be 'of' instead of 'in')
 ## Course Description
 This discussion-based course will provide an introduction to the ethical issues related to artificial intelligence and machine learning.
-The first half of the semester will focus on concerns exist in the present day.
+The first half of the semester will focus on concerns existing in the present day.
 During the semester's second half, we will move on to future issues.

 ## Course Details
 - **Course**: TBD